Anirudh-Sathish/Anirudh-Sathish/README.md

 - I am currently - Coordiantor of the IIITDM Kancheepuram Robotics Club
 - 📫 How to reach me - You can drop a mail to anirudhsathish@gmail.com

+Hey , Welcome to my github page.
+I am currently in process of revamping some of the work I have done I have spent some time researching state of the art factorisation methodologies , currently in the process of publishing this work
+In addition, I am quite good at building , implementing deep learning models for various scenarios

 [![@compiler's Holopin board](https://holopin.me/compiler)](https://holopin.io/@compiler)

 <!---